 Investigators in the UAB Division of Clinical Immunology and Rheumatology garnered research grants and contracts (excluding VA funding) amounting to ~$20.7 million in FY 2009.
 For details on the research programs of our faculty, please visit the individual webpages under the "Faculty" tab.
 Selected highlights of our campus-wide, multidisciplinary, or multicenter research programs can be accessed by clicking on the respective links below.

-The Comprehensive Arthritis, Musculoskeletal and Autoimmunity Center (CAMAC) is dedicated to generating new knowledge and to applying such to the diagnosis and treatment of patients with arthritis, musculoskeletal and autoimmune diseases.
+The Comprehensive Arthritis, Musculoskeletal and Autoimmunity Center (CAMAC) (S. Louis Bridges, Jr, MD, PhD, Director) is dedicated to generating new knowledge and to applying such to the diagnosis and treatment of patients with arthritis, musculoskeletal and autoimmune diseases.
 This charge includes integrating and promoting fundamental research with clinical care, developing and applying new diagnostics and therapeutics, educating the public about arthritis, musculoskeletal, and autoimmune diseases, and training future investigators and health care professionals.